 How to Decorate Your Board

 For this Halloween Charcuterie Board, I used an 18×24 wooden cutting board.
-You can scale up or down depending on the size of your party.
+However, you can scale up or down depending on the size of your party.
 I got the posable skeleton from a craft store for 50% off a few days before Halloween last year.
 For the chocolate decorated treats, I was inspired by this post.
-I made those ahead of time so the chocolate could set up.
+I made those ahead of time so the melted chocolate could set up.
 Then, I just headed to the candy aisle and seasonal aisle in the grocery store for the rest of the candies.
-I like to make sure I have a variety of colors, tastes, and textures.
+I like to make sure I have a variety of colors, flavors, and different textures.